-As educators, we not only struggle for our own comprehension but seek to stand in solidarity and help our students in their understanding of oppression and anti-blackness, and to actualize the ardent hope we have for change.
-What can we do to support our students’ responses to these horrific times in ways that help them keep that hope alive and active through open, compassionate, and positive conversations and actions in our classrooms.
-What can we do to make sure our teaching addresses the present crisis and the future work we do?
+As educators, we not only struggle for our own comprehension but seek to stand in solidarity and help our students in their understanding of oppression and anti-blackness, and actualize the ardent hope we have for change.
+What can we do to support our students’ responses to these horrific times in ways that help them keep that hope alive and active through open, compassionate, and positive conversations and actions in our classrooms?
+What can we do to ensure our teaching addresses the present crisis and the future work we do?

 We have gathered resources that we hope will help you in this task.
 This is by no means finite.
 We will be updating our page as we find new resources.
 If you know of good resources for information, teaching ideas, and opportunities to engage please email firstname.lastname@example.org.

 What Matters Documentary – Documentary interviews that clarify issues and create a safe dialog to promote freedom, justice, and collective liberation.
 There are frequent updates with new podcasts and videos teachers and students can use as a basis for conversation in classrooms.

 Resource Toolkits for Healing Justice, Healing Action, Conflict Resolution, and many others that have information and action ideas, many of which can be learning actions in classrooms and communities.

 This national coalition started from a single day of action in Seattle in 2016 for educators, families, and students.
 This has grown to become an organization for racial justice in education.
 During their annual week of action Black Lives Matter at School, the first week of February each year, they promote teaching and learning about structural racism, intersectional black identities, black history, and anti-racist movements.
 This movement has the following advocacy and action areas: